RyanDoyon/RyanDoyon/README.md

 - 👋 Hi, I’m @RyanDoyon
 - 👀 I like computers
 - 🌱 I’m currently learning go
-- 💞️ I’m looking to collaborate on any code I'm working on
+- 💞️ I’m looking to collaborate on new code
 - 📫 How to reach me (https://www.ryandoyon.com/)

 <!---